General

 All our software is subscription based; your purchase allows you to use the software for the period you purchase.
 At the end of your subscription you will need to renew your subscription in order to continue using the software.
 You can also allow the subscription to lapse and then continue the subscription again at a later date if you don’t need it for a while.

-For Keynote Manager there is another option.
-Keynote Manager plus licenses allow both the standalone Windows application and the Revit integrated application.
-While the integrated application is Revit version specific the standalone Windows application is not; it simply uses Revit’s format for the next file which has not changed since keynotes were introduced in Revit 2008.
+For Keynote Manager there is also another option.
+Keynote Manager Plus licenses allow both the standalone Windows application and the Revit integrated application.
+While the integrated application is Revit version specific the standalone Windows application is not; it simply uses Revit’s format for the text file which has not changed since keynotes were introduced in Revit 2008.
 You can install the latest version and simply use the standalone application for projects in versions that are no longer supported.
-You will lose the integrated features for the older projects but will not have to switch between installers.
+You will lose the integrated features for the older projects but will not have to deal with different installers; this can be good for older versions that use local text files and don’t need significant changes.

 Keynote Manager